SOD96/SymfTest/Time.md

 16:23 - Start on Frontend form
 18:28 - Frontend finished
-18:40 - Doing a few validation fixes on the API to avoid 500 errors
+18:40 - Doing a few validation fixes on the API to avoid 500 errors 18:54 - Investigating PHP Unit tests to test our API automatically